CADLabs/fei-protocol-model/README.md

 ## Acknowledgements

-Storm and the rest of the Fei Protocol team for their close collaboration in creating this model.
+Storm and the rest of the Fei Protocol team for their close collaboration and guidance in creating this model.

 ## Contributors ✨